The Role of Feature Interactions in Graph-based Tabular Deep Learning: Experiment details

 \paragraph{Hyperparameter tuning.}

 For every combination of network, dataset, and \ntrain, we tune the model's \hparams and the learning rate.
-For all models, we use \gls{tpe} \citep{bergstraAlgorithmsHyperParameterOptimization2011}, a Bayesian optimization technique, within the Optuna library \citep{akibaOptunaNextgenerationHyperparameter2019}.
+For all models, we use \gls{tpe} \citep{bergstraAlgorithmsHyperParameterOptimization2011}, a Bayesian optimization technique within the Optuna library \citep{akibaOptunaNextgenerationHyperparameter2019}.
 We run a total of $50$ trials for each setting, where the first trial has the default \hparams of the implementation.
 We keep the default setting of the Optuna implementation, where the first $10$ trials are done with random search.
+The hyperparameters of TabPFN are not tuned, as it is a pretrained model that can get accurate predictions without fine-tuning \citep{hollmannAccuratePredictionsSmall2025}.

-The \hparam distribution and the default \hparams of all models are listed in \cref{tab:ft_hparam,tab:tg_hparam,tab:ince_hparam,tab:fignn_hparam}.
+The \hparam distribution and the default \hparams of all models are listed in \cref{tab:ft_hparam,tab:tg_hparam,tab:ince_hparam,tab:fignn_hparam,tab:xgb_hparam}.
 For all models, the search space and default values are taken from the original implementations if not specified otherwise in the caption of the tables.
 The search space of layer count and embedding size is set the same for fairer comparison across models.
 The distribution space of the learning rate is $\loguniform[\tpn{-5}, \tpn{-3}]$ with a default value of $\tpn{-3}$ for all models.

 \FloatBarrier

 \FloatBarrier